ldmckeen/span-ldmckeen-league-ranking/README.md

 * More Detailed Doc String Params
 * Type hints
 * Update Exception handling to exit more gracefully and send raise errors to the console
-* Update logging to output to log files and std out with single logging code statments
+* Update logging to output to log files and std out with single logging code statements
+* Refactor Score Input Logic and functions into their own helper functions

 #### System Updates
 * Add Database Integration to store Rankings for future retrieval